 JOIN US ON OUR QUEST TO HELP MAKE THE WORLD MORE HUMAN

-In the capacity of influencer, empowering non-profit and awareness boosting capabilities, 109 World is partnering with The World Wide Tribe to ensure effective action is carried out in response to the need of improving living conditions and security in the camps in Greece, particularly for children.
+In the capacity of influencer and empowering nonprofit, 109 World is partnering with The World Wide Tribe & Armando Aid to ensure effective action is carried out in response to the need of improving living conditions and security in the camps in Greece, particularly for children.

 Joining this trip is a life-changing journey not only for you, but for all the lives you will be able to improve thanks to your presence.
 At 109 World we believe you can only fully grasp the occurring refugee crisis and understand what needs to be done if you actually experience the connection with people behind the headlines, learn about their stories and see the situation they are in.
-This is what we would like to offer together with The World Wide Tribe.
 We want you to come, experience, spread the word and become an ambassador for change.
 In dire situations we need to feel that people stand behind us, that there are people that understand our situation and some even willing to lend a supportive hand.
 This is what we would like to give the people living on the run and undergoing tremendous traumatic experiences.

-Through joining this trip we will be able raise a considerable amount of funding for the operations of The World Wide Tribe, in Greece and around Europe where the need is equally pressing.
+Through joining this trip we will be able raise a considerable amount of funding for the operations of The World Wide Tribe & Armando Aid, in Greece and around Europe where the need is equally pressing.

-The six days spent with us in Chalkida, Greece, are a blend of yoga, cultural experiences to explore the country we are in and hands-on work together with the refugees staying in the camp in Oinofyta located 20 minutes away.
+The six days spent with us in Eretria- Greece, are a blend of yoga, cultural experiences and hands-on work together with the refugees living in the Oinofyta Camp located 30 minutes away.

-Our days will be spent with The World Wide Tribe and Armando Aid.
-This project works alongside refugees from Oinofyta to create a space for everyone where they can start to rebuild the community.
-Together with the refugee community of Oinofyta, we will enjoy lunches and engage in different activities that aim to give people on the run for their lives a purpose and a feeling of belonging.
-Example activities are:
+Our days will be spent with The Worldwide Tribe and Armando Aid, the local grassroots organizations working alongside refugees from Oinofyta to give them a sense of normality that they can depend upon, a safe space to learn and express themselves, and ensure they learn skills – at all levels – that are needed for them to rebuild their lives.
+Together with the refugee community of Oinofyta, we will enjoy lunches and engage in different activities that aim to give them a purpose and a feeling of belonging.

 – Sorting donations: the non-profit organizations working on the ground receives a lot of in-kind donations which has to be sorted and distributed in a fair and timely way.